California housing shortage: 2021 Legislative session

-In September 2021, Governor Gavin Newsom signed a package of 31 housing bills, including SB 9 and SB 10.
-SB 9 upzones most of California to allow building denser housing, up to a fourplex, on a lot.
+In September 2021, Governor Gavin Newsom signed a package of 31 housing bills, including the California HOME Act (SB 9) and SB 10.
+The California HOME Act (SB 9) upzones most of California to allow building denser housing, up to a fourplex, on a lot.
 SB 10 streamlines the process for local governments to build dense housing around transit rich areas.
 Other bills aim to streamline the homebuilding process, reduce barriers to building affordable housing, and hold local governments responsible for building more housing.

-Other bills that Governor Newsom signed include SB 290, AB 1584, SB 478, and AB 602.
+Other bills that Governor Newsom signed include SB 290, AB 1584, SB 478, AB 602 and AB 803.
 SB 290 expands California's density bonus law to include affordable housing for low income college students.
 Density bonuses allow developers to build denser housing, so long as a portion is set aside for affordable housing.
 AB 1584 makes void any housing covenants that would prohibit the construction of an ADU in certain circumstances.

 SB 478 creates a minimum floor area ratio and a minimum lot size for multi-family housing that's between 3 and 10 units.
 SB 478 also prevents local governments from imposing a lot coverage requirement that would make it impossible for a housing project to achieve its minimum floor area ratio.
 AB 602 regulates impact fees that local governments can charge on housing.
 AB 602 makes impact fees more transparent, and requires local governments to make impact fees proportional to the square footage of the house.
+AB 803, the Starter Home Revitalization Act of 2021, requires cities and counties to approve an application for a small home lot housing development project on a proposed site to be subdivided unless the city or county makes a finding related to the development's compliance with certain requirements or the development's specific, adverse public health or safety impact.

 2022 Legislative session

+In September 2022, Newsom signed a package of housing bills, including AB 2011, SB 6 and AB 2097.

+AB 2011

+AB 2011 has officially gone into effect as of July 1, 2023.
+The policy allows for affordable and mixed-income housing to be built on commercially-zoned property on a ministerial, by-right basis, as long as the projects fulfill affordability and environmental criteria, and pay prevailing wage.
+Additionally there is a requirement for the use of apprenticeship programs that are approved by local governments.
+When these contracts are being accepted by contractors they will also be provided with health care expenditures.
+This being a new and more recent Bill studies will be conducted by the Department of Housing and Community Development which will be used to present to legislature on the effects and results of the additional housing developments.